leallysmith/ETALHowTo/docs/Digitizing Riverscapes/overallguide.md

 In sufficiently resolved elevation rasters such as ones derived from drones you may see a "shelf" where the elevation changes from flatter valley bottom to steeper hill slopes rapidly.

-You may see a change from dense vegetation to sparse vegetation because slope is too steep
+You may see a change from dense vegetation to sparse vegetation because slope is too steep to support vegetation.

+If there is a VBET run for your area, that is also a good line of evidence

 #### Images: